Agentic Economic Modeling: Overall Framework

-First, in the \emph{Generation} stage, we leverage LLMs to create synthetic responses.
-Instead of using a single prediction, we generate multiple perspectives through different ``personas.''
-Each persona $i$ provides counterfactual predictions $z_i=l_i(T,x)$, drawing on the LLM's vast knowledge of human decision-making patterns.
-Next, in the \emph{Correction} stage, instead of using raw LLM counterfactual predictions $l(T,x) = \{l_i(T,x)\}$ for customer behavior directly, we learn a sophisticated function $f= g(l(T,x),c(T,x))$ that incorporates a learned correction function $c(T,x)$ to transform LLM predictions into precise estimates of human decision-making.
-Specifically, we use a limited human‐labeled dataset \(y\) to learn a mapping:
+Our solution transforms this causal inference problem into quantitative estimates through three stages: First, in the \emph{Generation} stage, we leverage LLMs to create synthetic responses through different ``personas.''
+Each persona $i$ provides counterfactual predictions $z_i=l_i(T,x)$.
+Next, in the \emph{Correction} stage, we use a limited human-labeled dataset $y$ to learn a mapping:

 thereby adjusting LLM outputs to better reflect actual human behavior.
-Finally, in the \emph{Inference} stage, we treat $(x,\hat{y})$ exactly as we would a fully observed human data set and apply standard econometric or causal models on the corrected pairs \((x,\hat y)\) to estimate economic quantities \(\theta\), such as demand elasticities or treatment effects.
-A summary of the pipeline is shown in \autoref{tab:gci_pipeline}.
+Finally, in the \emph{Inference} stage, we apply standard econometric or causal models on the corrected pairs $(x,\hat y)$ to estimate economic quantities $\theta$.
+A summary of the pipeline is shown in Table~\ref{tab:gci_pipeline}.